 AMES Australia’s model for the CSP involves costs at five different stages throughout the process.

 The costs consist of:

-- Administration fees and APO bond – payable to AMES Australia;
+- AMES Australia’s administration fees – payable to AMES Australia;

-- Visa Application Charges – payable to the Department of Home Affairs;
+- Visa Application Charges (VAC) – payable to the Department of Home Affairs (via AMES);

 - Humanitarian Settlement Program fees – payable to the relevant HSP Provider (via AMES);

 - Medical checks – payable to the health service provider in the applicant’s country of residence;